lucascompython/CritBot/README.md

 ## Contributions

 Feel free to help.
 If you have any questions on the code you can send me a DM on my Discord (Lucas cheio da drip#0230)
+I recommend using [PDM](https://pdm.fming.dev/) as the build tool.
+[Ruff](https://beta.ruff.rs/docs/) as a linter and [Mypy](https://mypy.readthedocs.io/en/stable/) as a type checker.

 # License